 We were just in England, where they know how important dipping sauces are to a plate of fried food.
 Not only do I love mixing a bit of horseradish into tartar sauce or adding it over fish, but it also packs a bit of punch in sweet sauces as well.

-Another love that came home from Paris with me.
+This is another love that came home from Paris with me.
 I like to make my own salted butter to make even the simplest loaf of bread extra special.
 Who says everyday, simple meals can’t be special in their own right?
 You can also add a generous helping to finish off sauces; the delicate flavor can really enhance the protein—especially fish!

 I recently used this cheese in a risotto recipe and OMG it added another level of creaminess and subtle sweetness that worked so well with a dish in which I generally use grated pecorino cheese.
 Mascarpone cheese works for both sweet and savory dishes and can be used in place of sour cream or cream cheese.

-Perfect for SO MANY USES!!
+This ingredient is perfect for SO MANY USES!!
 I love to add them to paninis, egg dishes, salad dressings, toppings for a baked potato bar or chili night, or just to zest up a basic piece of cheese pizza my kids didn’t eat.

 BY Kate Arends - May 31, 2019